HypeCodeTeam/backend-ai-rules/README.md

 ## What it does

 This package automatically copies **`AGENTS.md`**  file to your project root, that contains links to all the rules and guidelines for AI coding assistants
+Don't hesitate to modify the file to fit your needs.

 ## Requirements